onit4ku/GATK_courses/README.md

 ![screenshot](http://clinbioinfosspa.es/files/image/gatk.png)

-This app save the form data in a MySQL database, send emails and notify the user, and checks in the db.

-`This is running Laravel version 5.8.`
+## This app is capable of

+* API CRUD
+* Form with 2 types of validation, client and server
+* Form to MySQL database
+* Send email to the register person after validation and email to another address retrieving the information

+* Beautiful email template custom made
+* Tested in real events

 ## Server Requirements

+`This App is running Laravel version 6.2.x`

 The Laravel framework has a few system requirements.
 Of course, all of these requirements are satisfied by the Laravel Homestead virtual machine, so it's highly recommended that you use Homestead as your local Laravel development environment.

 However, if you are not using Homestead, you will need to make sure your server meets the following requirements:

-* PHP >= 7.1.3
+* PHP >= 7.2.0
+* Ctype PHP Extension
+* JSON PHP Extension
+* Mbstring PHP Extension
 * OpenSSL PHP Extension
 * PDO PHP Extension
-* Mbstring PHP Extension
 * Tokenizer PHP Extension
 * XML PHP Extension
-* Ctype PHP Extension
-* JSON PHP Extension

 ### To get running